Azure/azure-rest-api-specs/documentation/test-scenario/readme.md

 # Test Scenario Documentation

-Test Scenario is a YAML file describing a series of RESTful API calls that form usage scenario for your service.
-The test scenario can be run via [oav](https://github.com/Azure/oav) to validate if the REST API behavior is consistent with API definition in Swagger and examples.
+Test Scenario is a YAML file defining RESTful API usage scenarios of your service with a series of API calls.
+Test scenario can be used for service functional test, API quality validation and SDK/CLIs test.

 _**Caution**: This project is in early preview phase, hence breaking changes should be expected._
 ## Features

-`oav` support run test scenario file. [oav：openapi validation tool](https://github.com/Azure/oav)

-- Very easy to use and run.
-- Support postman collection format.
-Debug easily.
-- Request response validation. `oav` implement a powerful validation algorithm and help developer to detect service issue in the early phase.
-- Validation result report.
-After each run test scenario, developer will get a validation report which contains detect issue in api test.
-- Integrate everywhere.
-Easily integrate with azure-pipeline, cloud-test.
+- Simple to use: Intuitive test step definition based on Swagger examples and raw REST call.
+- ARM Template integration: Support creating external Azure resources with ARM Template and executing Azure Powershell or Azure CLI scripts with ARM Template deployment script.
+- Implementation independent: [oav](https://github.com/Azure/oav) is the default test scenario runner, and more runners will be supported, like SDKs in different languages.

-#### Demo gif
+### Demo gif

 ![](./how-to/runApiTest.gif)